Dancing with Salomé: Courting the Uncanny with Oscar Wilde & Friends

 32-pages, with black-and-white illustrations throughout

-For details and pre-order info, go to A Purple Thread.
+For details and ordering info, go to A Purple Thread.

 Previously out of print since 2005, The Prettiest Star: Whatever Happened to Brett Smiley? is now available as an eBook on Kindle with an enhanced photo gallery.
 The epitome of Fey, ‘Beautiful’ Brett Smiley was primed for fame in the frenetic era of Glam but success was illusory.
 A former child actor, Brett had everything including a Mephistophelean manager, Andrew Loog Oldham who had steered the Rolling Stones to mega-stardom.
 Meanwhile, in Liverpool, Nina Antonia, a disenfranchised teenager witnessed Smiley’s sole television appearance in the UK.
 Interviewed by a concerned Russell Harty, the fate of the young singer was already in jeopardy.
 With a one way ticket to the boulevard of broken dreams, Brett was to become a missing piece of Nina’s childhood, until their paths crossed, almost 30 years later.